nanoporetech/medaka/docs/installation.rst

 .. note::

-    Before installing pomoxis it may be required to install some prerequisite libraries, best installed by a package manager.
+    Before installing medaka it may be required to install some prerequisite libraries, best installed by a package manager.
 On Ubuntu theses are: